CDECatapult/ml-performance-prediction/README.md

 The folder *models* contains code for benchmarking deep neural networks as well as single layers within these.

-The folder *prediction* contains code to generate training data for the model described in the above paper, a data preparation pipeline, and the model itself.
+The folder *build prediction_model* contains code to generate training data for the model described in the above paper, a data preparation pipeline, and the model training procedures.
 This folder also contains the training data and the existing tensorflow models.

+The folder *prediction* contains the trained models and tools to infer the execution time of arbitrary models on GPUs.